Dhairya1890/Trigr/README.md

 **On Tier 4:** The worker receives: *"Your claim could not be verified.
 If you believe this is an error, contact support with your delivery platform's trip log for that day."* The delivery platform trip log is the one data source the syndicate cannot fake.
 If Ravi actually worked, Swiggy's records prove it.

-**The principle:** the burden of extended review falls on ambiguous cases, not on confirmed clean ones.
+**The principle:** The burden of extended review falls on ambiguous cases, not on confirmed clean ones.
 A real worker in bad weather may wait a few hours.
 A syndicate member is rejected.
 A confirmed fraud account is suspended.
 The payout pool is protected while the 847 legitimate workers in Dharavi still get paid the same day.